USAJOBS/help-center/faq/application/process.md

 ## 6. Agency reviews application

-Once the job announcement is closed, the hiring agency will review your application to make sure you’re eligible and meet the qualifications for the position.
+Once the job announcement is closed, the hiring agency will review your application to make sure you’re eligible and meet the job qualifications.
 The hiring agency will place applicants into quality categories:

 * Minimum qualified
 * Highest qualified

-The hiring agency may update your application status to Reviewed, but not all agencies provide this status.
+The hiring agency may update your application status to **Reviewed**, but not all agencies provide this status.

 After all applications are reviewed, the hiring agency will send the highest qualified applicants to the hiring official—these applicants will see a **Referred** status in their application status.
 All other applicants (not being considered) will see a **Not Referred** status.

 ## 7. Interview

-The hiring official will review applications and select the applicants to interview based on agency policy.
+The hiring official will review applications and decide who to interview based on agency policy.
 Hiring officials can interview applicants using:

 * A panel
 * In-person